Eleven-am/frames/README.md

 * Creating and sharing your playlists with others
 * Group watch
 * Ability to download a video if you have a valid auth key
+* Seeing all media a specific actor / crew member contributed to